quicwg/base-drafts/draft-ietf-quic-qpack.md

 Upon receipt of a header block, the decoder examines the Required Insert Count.
 When the Required Insert Count is less than or equal to the decoder's Insert Count, the header block can be processed immediately.
-Otherwise, the stream is blocked.
+Otherwise, the stream on which the header block was received becomes blocked.

 While blocked, header block data SHOULD remain in the blocked stream's flow control window.
 A stream becomes unblocked when the Insert Count becomes